E-Bike Trade-In Program Application

 Welcome to the City of New York’s E-Bike Trade-In Program, managed by the New York City Department of Transportation (NYC DOT).

-Under this program, eligible food delivery workers who trade in an uncertified electric bike (e-bike), an uncertified electric moped (e-moped), or a gas-powered moped that cannot be legally registered with the Department of Motor Vehicles (DMV) will receive a new UL-certified e-bike with a spare UL-certified battery.
+Under this program, eligible food delivery workers who trade in an uncertified electric bike (e-bike), an uncertified electric moped (e-moped), or a gas-powered moped that cannot be legally registered with the Department of Motor Vehicles (DMV) will receive a new certified e-bike with a spare certified battery.

 *Please note: there is a limited supply of e-bikes and batteries.
 There is no cost to participate in the program.